efrederickson/SettingsKit/README.md

                  ];
     }

+Make sure to visit the [wiki][1] for more information, detailed help and descriptions!
 How easy is that?!
 You can view `SKListControllerProtocol.h` to see all the amazing things you can do with SettingsKit.

 SettingsKit includes a THEOS NIC template, so it's super easy to build & create preference bundles with it.